 BACKGROUND: Despite an increasing concern about a future shortage of medical educators, little published research exists on career choices in medical education nor the impact of specific training posts in medical education (e.g. academic registrar/resident positions).
 Medical educators at all levels, from both medical and non-medical backgrounds, are crucial for the training of medical students, junior doctors and in continuing professional development.
 We explored the motivations and experiences of junior doctors considering an education career and undertaking a medical education registrar (MER) post.
 METHODS: Data were collected through semi-structured interviews with junior doctors and clinicians across Queensland Health.
 Framework analysis was used to identify themes in the data, based on our defined research questions and the medical education workforce issues prompting the study.
 We applied socio-cognitive career theory to guide our analysis and to explore the experience of junior doctors in medical education registrar posts as they enter, navigate and fulfil the role.
 RESULTS: We identified six key themes in the data: motivation for career choice and wanting to provide better education; personal goals, expectations and the need for self-direction; the influence of role models; defining one's identity; support networks and the need for research as a potential barrier to pursuing a career in/with education.
 We also identified the similarities and differences between the MERs' experiences to develop a composite of an MER's journey through career choice, experience in role and outcomes.
 CONCLUSIONS: There is growing interest from junior doctors in pursuing education pathways in a clinical environment.
 They want to enhance clinical teaching in the hospitals and become specialists with an interest in education, and have no particular interest in research or academia.
 This has implications for the recruitment and training of the next generation of clinical educat...

-PURPOSE: To perform a gap analysis of rehabilitation medicine learning objectives (RMLOs) coverage within school of medicine (SOM) curriculum and educational resources as a basis for development of educational resources to fill any identified gaps.
-METHOD: Following ethics approval, interviews were carried out with SOM academics and clinicians to assess the relevance of a set of RMLOs and the extent to which RMLOs were addressed in SOM resources.
+© 2014 Informa UK Ltd. Purpose: To perform a gap analysis of rehabilitation medicine learning objectives (RMLOs) coverage within school of medicine (SOM) curriculum and educational resources as a basis for development of educational resources to fill any identified gaps.
+Method: Following ethics approval, interviews were carried out with SOM academics and clinicians to assess the relevance of a set of RMLOs and the extent to which RMLOs were addressed in SOM resources.
 Interviewee opinion was quantified via Likert scales and additional free comments were subjected to thematic analysis.
-RESULTS: Most RMLOs were perceived as relevant by more than half of the 18 participants.
+Results: Most RMLOs were perceived as relevant by more than half of the 18 participants.
 There was evidence of relevant material relating to each RMLO in SOM resources.
 Thematic analysis suggested that rehabilitation medicine was addressed at the SOM in less detail than outlined in the RMLOs, and that additional rehabilitation content could be included in SOM resources across a number of courses and year levels.
-CONCLUSIONS: Rehabilitation medicine is considered relevant by clinicians and academics at the SOM.
+Conclusions: Rehabilitation medicine is considered relevant by clinicians and academics at the SOM.
 The most effective way of filling identified gaps in coverage of rehabilitation medicine at the SOM will be via engagement across a number of medical and surgical disciplines.
-Implications for Rehabilitation Rehabilitation-related knowledge and skills are relevant to medical education.
-Many of these issues are already partially addressed in existing educational resources.
-The design and delivery of medical school curricula should include a trans-disciplinary and inter-year approach to the inclusion of rehabilitation concepts and aptitudes.
-This could be done by introducing relevant concepts early, making resources available online, and embedding rehabilitation items across different disciplines, courses and assessments.

 BACKGROUND: Low back pain is a common and disabling condition leading to large health service and societal costs.
 Although there are several treatment options for back pain little is known about how to improve patient choice in treatment selection.
 The purpose of this study was to pilot a decision support package to help people choose between low back pain treatments.
 METHODS: This was a single-centred pilot cluster randomised controlled trial conducted in a community physiotherapy service.
 We included adults with non-specific low back pain referred for physiotherapy.
 Intervention participants were sent an information booklet prior to their first consultation.
 Intervention physiotherapists were trained to enhance their skills in shared informed decision making.
 Those in the control arm received care as usual.
 The primary outcome was satisfaction with the treatment received at four months using a five-point Likert Scale dichotomised into "satisfaction" (very satisfied or somewhat satisfied) and "non-satisfaction" (neither satisfied nor dissatisfied, somewhat dissatisfied or very dissatisfied).
 RESULTS: We recruited 148 participants.
 In the control arm 67% of participants were satisfied with their treatment and in the intervention arm 53%.
 The adjusted relative risk of being satisfied was 1.28 (95% confidence interval 0.79 to 2.09).
 For most secondary outcomes the trend was towards worse outcomes in the intervention group.
 For one measure; the Roland Morris Disability Questionnaire, this difference was clinically important (2.27, 95% confidence interval 0.08 to 4.47).
 Mean healthcare costs were slightly lower (£38 saving per patient) within the intervention arm but health outcomes were also less favourable (0.02 fewer QALYs); the estimated probability that the intervention would be cost-effective at an incremental threshold of £20,000 per QALY was 16%.
 CONCLUSION: We did not find that this decision support package improved satisfaction with treatment; it may have h...